codedx/srm-k8s/docs/DeploymentGuide.md

 | CPU | 500m | 2000m |
 | Memory | 500Mi | 2G |

->Note: There are no defaults for add-in node selectors and pod tolerations.
+>Note: There are no defaults for add-in node selectors, pod tolerations, or the CPU and memory limits for init/wait containers.

+If you are using a ResourceQuota definition, you should set the limits for the CPU and memory of init/wait containers, which support a tool's main container.

 ### Tool Orchestration Pod Security Admission Requirements